biotaphy/tutorials/_sphinx_config/tutorial/w9_phylo_diversity.rst

 The calculate_pam_stats tool outputs computes various statistics, depending on the output files specified in the command configuration file.
 Outputs may include:

-1. A "report_filename" named in the script parameter file, a summary of point manipulations by each wrangler will be written to this file.
+1. A "report_filename" named in the script parameter file.
-2. A "log_filename" named in the script parameter file, that will be created.
+2. A "log_filename" named in the script parameter file.
 3. A "log_console" named in the script parameter file, logs will be written to the command prompt during execution.
 4. One or more "covariance_matrix" files.
 Each covariance statistic produces a matrix